exercism/wren/docs/ABOUT.md

 * [luxe](https://luxeengine.com) - a cross-platform, rapid development game engine for making games.
 * [Wren Console][wren-console] - a Wren REPL and CLI written largely in Wren itself.

 You can even embed Wren inside your own projects.
-For Exercism purposes the host application we'll be using is [Wren Console]([wren-console]) - allowing us to run and test our Wren scripts from the terminal.
+For Exercism purposes the host application we'll be using is [Wren Console][wren-console] - allowing us to run and test our Wren scripts from the terminal.

 ### Why Wren?